Consistency of Oblique Decision Tree and its Boosting and Random Forest: Introduction

 \section{Introduction}

-The classification and regression tree \citep[CART]{breiman1984classification} is among the most popular machine learning algorithms.
-It has apparent simplicity, visibility and intelligibility, and is thus widely used in data mining and analysis.
-The random forest \citep[RF]{breiman2001random}, as an ensemble method of CART, has arguably the most predictiveness for tabular data and is thus one of the most popular methods for machine learning.
+The classification and regression tree \cite[CART]{breiman1984classification} is one of the most popular machine learning algorithms.
+It has apparent simplicity, visibility and interpretability and is therefore widely used in data mining and analysis.
+The random forest \cite[RF]{breiman2001random}, as an ensemble method of CART, is arguably a very efficient method for tabular data and is therefore one of the most popular methods in machine learning.
+Meanwhile, another improvement of CART, called the gradient boosting tree \cite[GBT]{friedman2001greedy}, is also an efficient method in machine learning.

-However, it has been noticed by \citep{breiman2001random} from the time when CART was first proposed that using marginal variables as the splitting variable could cause problems in both theory and its numerical performance in classification and prediction.
-As a remedy for this disadvantage of CART, \citep[CART]{breiman1984classification} suggested using linear combination of the predictors as splitting variables.
+However, \cite{breiman1984classification} has noticed since the time when CART was first proposed that the use of marginal variables as splitting variables could cause problems both in theory and in its numerical performance in classification and prediction.
+As a remedy for this disadvantage of CART, \cite{breiman1984classification} suggested using linear combinations of the predictors as the splitting variables.
 Later, the method became known as the oblique decision tree \cite[ODT]{Heath93inductionof} and has received much attention.
-ODT has better performance than CART, requiring fewer splits and therefore smaller trees than CART; the linear combination also makes ODT easy to interpret in data analysis.
+ODT was expected to perform better than CART, requiring fewer splits and therefore smaller trees than CART (see \cite{kim2001classification}), while the linear combination often preserves interpretability in data analysis.
 There are also various oblique random forests (ODRF) in the literature, including Forest-RC of \cite{breiman2001random}, Random Rotation Random Forest (RR-RF) of \cite{blaser2016random}, Canonical Correlation Forests (CCF) of \cite{rainforth2015canonical}, Random Projection Forests (RPFs) of \cite{lee2015fast} and Sparse Projection Oblique Random Forests of \cite{tomita2020sparse}.
-For these forests, the difference is on how to find the linear combination and can be regarded as different implementations of ODT or their random forests.
+For these forests, the difference is in how to find the linear combination and can be regarded as different implementations of ODT or their random forests.